You have 3 options when it comes to purchasing cover.

 If you are ready to take out life insurance or income protection, you generally have two options to compare policies and apply for cover;

 - Make an enquiry with an insurance consultant straight away and discuss different options available

-- Compare products available from different insurance companies and purchase cover direct with the help of a consultant
+- Compare products available from different insurance companies and purchase cover direct without the help of a consultant

 Compare Life insurance quotes from these direct brands